Random curves on surfaces induced from the Laplacian determinant: Natural probability measures on CRSFs

 where the sum is over all neighbors $v'$ of $v$.

-When $\G$ is geodesically embedded in a surface $\Sigma$ (that is, embedded in such a way that edges are geodesic segments), there is a natural connection $\Phi=\Phi_{\nabla}$ on $\G$ arising from a connection $\nabla$ on the tangent bundle $T\Sigma$: we define for each vertex $v$ the line $\C_v$ to be the tangent plane to $\Sigma$, with its natural complex structure coming from the metric.
-The $\nabla$-parallel transport along edge $e$ of $\G$ defines the parallel transport $\phi_e$.
+When $\G$ is geodesically embedded in a surface $\Sigma$ with a Riemannian metric, (that is, embedded in such a way that edges are geodesic segments), there is a natural connection $\Phi=\Phi_{\nabla}$ on $\G$ arising from any unitary connection $\nabla$ on a vector bundle on $\Sigma$: we define for each vertex $v$ the space $W_v$ to be the fiber over $v$; the $\nabla$-parallel transports along edges~$e$ of $\G$ define the parallel transports $\varphi_e$ and thus the connection $\Phi$.

+The product of parallel transports along a closed path is called the \emph{holonomy} of the connection along the path.
+For flat connections it is also called the \emph{monodromy}.